Norfolk County Council: Premises

+The council is based at County Hall on Martineau Lane in Norwich.
+The building was purpose-built for the council, designed by modernist architect Reginald Uren, and opened in 1968.

 Prior to 1968 the council had been based at the Shirehall on Market Avenue in Norwich, which had been built in 1823 as a courthouse within the grounds of Norwich Castle.
 The building was extended in 1909 with offices for the county council known as the Shirehall Chambers.

 Education

-The council is in charge of all nursery, primary and secondary state schools throughout Norfolk (except for academies), but not in charge of tertiary education.
-There are three nursery schools, 359 primary schools, 35 secondary schools, one all-through school, one free school, one short stay school and 11 special schools.
+The council is in charge of nursery, primary and secondary state schools in Norfolk that are not academies.
+It does not have responsibility for tertiary education within the county.

 The council provides a school finder for parents to find children a school.
 The primary school curriculum is set by the government, and recorded on Directgov.
 The secondary (high) school curriculum is set by the government, and recorded on Directgov.
 There are compulsory subjects which are needed to be followed in Norfolk and England.

 In Year 9 (sometimes Year 8), children are required to pick their GCSE options for the forecoming year.
 In England, a student must take at least two optional choices.

 In February 2013, Ofsted inspectors judged that vulnerable children in the county were at risk.
 Shortly afterwards, the regulator expressed concern about the county's educational provision.
 Three years later, in August 2016, Ofsted found that Norfolk County Council had still failed to address the regulator's earlier judgements (in February and August 2013, respectively) that the council's arrangements for the protection of children and for services for looked-after children were "inadequate".
 In 2017 after further inspection the rating was raised to 'requires improvement' after considerable progress in the department.